-Cedar Bay Assessment and Therapy Ltd. is based in Nanaimo, British Columbia.
-We respectfully acknowledge that we live, work, play, and create on the ancestral, traditional territories of the Snuneymuxw, Quw’utsun and Tla’Amin Nations.
+Cedar Bay Assessment and Therapy Ltd. is based in the Departure Bay area of Nanaimo, British Columbia.
+We respectfully acknowledge that we live, work, play, and create on the ancestral, traditional territories of the Snuneymuxw, Snaw Naw As, and Stz’uminus First Nations.

 WHAT WE DO

-We offer a range of services for adults, adolescents, and children including counselling and psychotherapy, assessment, parent consultations, vocational counselling, clinical consultation and supervision, and training.
+Cedar Bay offers a range of services for adults, adolescents, and children including psychotherapy and counselling, assessment, parent consultations, vocational counselling, clinical consultation and supervision, and training.
 We work from a strength-based, neurobiological and trauma informed attachment framework with connection, care, creativity and culture at the centre.

-People often feel better when we are playing, yet playfulness and creativity is something that most people give up, often at an early age, because of early relationships, or school, or having to take on what is perceived as a responsible role.
-However, affective neuroscience tells us that play is a core emotional system that is essential for learning, growth, problem solving, and creative living.
-We explicitly incorporate creativity and play in our work with younger clients using child centred play.
-We also invite our older clients to engage in “serious play” by exploring how playfulness, humour, expressive arts, sand tray, and creativity can lead to understanding ourselves and helping us feel more alive even as we engage in what can, at times, be difficult therapeutic work and problem solving.
+People often feel better when we are playing, yet playfulness and creativity is something that most people give up, often at an early age, because of early relationships, or school, or having to take on responsibilities that do not allow for it.
+However, affective neuroscience tells us that PLAY and joy is a core emotional system that is essential for learning, growth, problem solving, and creative living, and it is the system that is most underutilized in psychotherapy.
+Therapy can be difficult at times, so we try to create opportunities for laughter and joy by explicitly incorporate creativity and play in our work.
+With younger clients we use child centred play therapy, but we also invite our older clients to engage in “serious play” by exploring how playfulness, humour, expressive arts, sand tray, and creativity can lead to knowing and understanding ourselves and helping us feel more alive even as we engage in what can, at times, be difficult therapeutic work and problem solving.

 WHO WE ARE

-Barbara Smith, M.Ed., M.A., RCC-ACS is our award winning Registered Clinical Counsellor who conducts assessments and therapy with children, youth, and adults with mental health, trauma, learning, relationship, and career concerns.
+Barbara Smith, M.Ed., M.A., RCC-ACS is an award winning psychotherapist and Registered Clinical Counsellor who conducts assessments and psychotherapy with children, youth, and adults with mental health, trauma, learning, relationship, and career concerns.
+She has a particular interest in forms of neurodivergence and health concerns including ADHD, complex PTSD, anxiety, mood, and perimenopause/menopause.
 In addition to her M.A. in Counselling Psychology (UBC) and M.Ed. in Adult Learning and Global Change (UBC), she completed her clinical training for her Ph.D. in Counselling Psychology at The University of British Columbia.
 Barbara is currently investigating the neurobiology of play with adults in accessing core emotions using the sand tray intervention for her dissertation in order to complete her doctoral degree.

 Barbara strives to walk with her clients, taking a strengths-based, anti-oppression perspective not just in her psychotherapy work, but also when she conducts psychological and psychoeducational assessments, provides clinical consultation and supervision, and teaches.
 All of her work comes from a trauma and neurobiologically informed, integrated attachment perspective.
-She uses AEDP, play, expressive, and sand tray therapies with youth, and invites her adults clients to play, when appropriate, as a means to holistically and creatively utilize multiple channels of emotional and somatic experiences more deeply.
-She also incorporates ecotherapy principles and opportunities into her work when she can.
+She uses AEDP, play, expressive, and sand tray therapies with youth, and invites her adults clients to play, when appropriate, as a means to holistically and creatively utilize multiple channels of emotional and somatic experiences more deeply incorporating body-focused interventions as well as mindful self compassion.

 Barbara provides clinical consultation and supervision to counsellors, incorporating expressive modalities, including sand tray, into Bernard’s supervision model.
 Barbara was amongst the first in B.C. to earn the Approved Clinical Supervisor designation from the B.C.
 Association of Clinical Counsellors.